apoorvamohite/sql-query-optimizer-simulation/README.txt

 1. Unzip the file.
-2. A sample T1.tab file is present in the dbdata/tables directory.
+2. A few sample table files are present in the dbdata/tables directory.
-2. Run the following commands: cd target
+2. Run the following command to create an alias: alias java="java -jar"

-3. java -jar db.jar "path/to/commands.txt"
+3. java db "Absolute/path/to/commands.txt"

+4. After you are done with testing, reset the alias using alias java="java"